Stage shows, musicals and opera you can watch online now for free

 The Show Must Go Online

-THis is a cool scheme going live this week – live readings of Shakespeare's works provided by top-notch actors who would otherwise be twiddling their thumbs.
-The pieces will kick off tomorrow with Two Gentlemen in Verona.
+This is a cool scheme – live readings of Shakespeare's works provided by top-notch actors who would otherwise be twiddling their thumbs.

 Rehearsed on Skype and filmed via Facebook, Theatre Uncut's newest show is a perfect fit for the coronavirus outbreak.
 Kieran Hurley's brand new play will be premiering on 23 March at 8pm and will also be released as a playtext to download, with performing rights free until 23 April.
 Find out more about it in the trailer above.